GNIS will be unavailable beginning at 3:00 pm Mountain Time Friday, April 19 for system maintenance.

 the Board to render formal decisions on proposed new names, proposed

 name changes, or names that are in conflict.
-Minutes of the Board's
+Meetings are open to the public

 meetings are available.
 Communications concerning the Board should